dnr12974/CSE-5th-semester-Labs/README.md

 # 5th Semester Lab Codes 📚

-This repository contains Advanced Java lab materials, including a question bank, MySQL connection JAR file, and all the executed codes from the lab sessions.
+This repository contains Advanced Java lab materials, including a question bank, MySQL connection JAR file, and all the executed codes from the lab sessions.All these codes are tried and tested and used by me.All are 100% working and satisfies the question's requirements.This repo(In Advance Java Labs folder) also consists of study materials which can be refered for viva.

 ## 📌 Contents
 - 🔹 **Question Bank** – A collection of important questions for lab preparation.